-You can either join one of our set itinerary trips, or custom-make almost any kind of mammal safari with us.
-We contribute a percentage of our profits towards the conservation of mammals (and other wildlife that we make a living off), sustainable development and the upliftment of previously disadvantaged communities so please feel free to contact us for one of our amazing mammal toursWe offer mammal safaris that are quite different from the typical safari.
-Using Namibia as an example destination, our aim is to make every effort in finding localized mammals such as the attractive Black Mongoose, Damara Dik-dik, Desert Elephant, Desert Rhino and more , as well as more widespread species such as Leopard, Lion, Elephant, Giraffe and all the other megafauna that makes Africa (often called “The Mammal Continent”) famous.
-In 2007, we ran our first Mammal Expedition in South Africa, focussing on finding several of the most difficult of African mammals – including Aardvark, Black-footed Cat and Pangolin (always very tough), among other species.
-In Peru, we have “Ghosts of the Peruvian Rainforest”, a trip aimed at finding two endangered mammal and three endangered bird species (with tons of other species found as a by-product of the central theme of this tour).
-We also have a Whale and Dolphin Trip (including freshwater dolphin) in Peru.
-On our mammal trips, we typically focus on finding large and small mammals, but we also see loads of birds and other wildlife, together with incredibly spectacular scenery.
+We offer mammal safaris that are quite different from the typical safari.
+Using Namibia as an example destination, our aim is to make every effort in finding localized mammals such as the attractive Kaokoveld Slender Mongoose, Damara Dik-dik, desert-adapted elephant, desert-adapted Black Rhinoceros, and more , as well as more-widespread species such as Leopard, Lion, African Elephant, Giraffe, and all the other megafauna that makes Africa (often called “The Mammal Continent”) famous.
+In 2007 we ran our first mammal expedition in South Africa, focusing on finding several of the most difficult of African mammals – including Aardvark, Black-footed Cat, and Temminck’s Pangolin (always very tough) among other species.
+In Peru, we have “Ghosts of the Peruvian Rainforest”, a trip aimed at finding two endangered mammals and three endangered bird species (with tons of other species found as a by-product of the central theme of this tour).
+We also have a whale and dolphin trip (including freshwater dolphin) in Peru.
+On our mammal trips we typically focus on finding large and small mammals, but we also see loads of birds and other wildlife together with incredibly spectacular scenery.